dondi3go/supersynk/README.md

 curl http://127.0.0.1:9999/api/channels/test
 ```

-Or checking this url with a web browser
+Or checking this url in a web browser
 ```
 http://127.0.0.1:9999/api/channels/test
 ```